Helton Godwin Baynes

-Helton Godwin Baynes, also known as ‘Peter’ Baynes (26 June 1882, Hampstead – 6 September 1943), was an English physician, army officer, analytical psychologist and author, who was a friend and early translator into English of Carl Jung.
+Helton Godwin Baynes, also known as Peter Baynes (26 June 1882 – 6 September 1943), was an English physician, army officer, analytical psychologist and author, who was a friend and early translator into English of Carl Jung.

 Life

 Baynes was educated at Leighton Park School (along with two other leading members of the British Psychoanalytical Society: John Rickman and Lionel Penrose) and then at Trinity College, Cambridge, where he read medicine and where he won Blues for Rowing and Swimming two years running.
 He graduated MBBS in 1910.

 In 1913 he married Rosalind Thornycroft (1891-1973), daughter of Sir William Hamo Thornycroft, their daughters Bridget Rosalind and Chloë were born in 1914 and 1916.
 Godwin and Rosalind were divorced in 1921.
 (Rosalind, a friend of D. H. Lawrence, later married the art historian Arthur E. Popham.)
 In 1927 he married Cary De Angulo.
 She divorced him in 1931 when he became involved with Agnes Anne Leay.
 Agnes (known as Anne) and Baynes married and had three further children Michael, Jeremy (known as John) and Diana.
 Baynes died on 6 September 1943.